JacobFV/browser-os/examples/win95/README.md

 ## Note

-This example uses the local `@browser-os/windows` package via pnpm workspace protocol (`workspace:*`).
-When developing, ensure the windows package is built so changes are reflected in the example.
+This example uses the local `@browser-os/windowing` package via pnpm workspace protocol (`workspace:*`).
+When developing, ensure the windowing package is built so changes are reflected in the example.